sindhuk95/SKY130_PD_WS_DAY2/README.md

 Pin Placement

 The netlist is the logical connectivity between cells.
 The area between the core and die is utilised for placing I/O pins.
 The connectivity information is defined in either VHDL or Verilog and is used to determine the position of I/O pins of various ports.
 Then, logical cell placement is bloackage is done inorder to avoid any cells getting placed by automated PnR.

+Library Binding and Placement

+Netlist Binding and initial place design

+First we need to bind the netlist with physical cells.
+We have shapes for OR, AND and every cell for pratice purpose.
+But in reality we dont have such shapes, we have give an physical dimensions like rectangles or squares weight and width.
+This information is given in libs and lefs.
+Now we place these cells in our design by initilaising it.

+Placement Optimization

+The next step is placement.
+Once we initial the design, the logic cells in netlist in its physical dimisoins is placed on the floorplan.
+Placement is perfomed in 2 stages:

+Global Placement: Cells will be placed randomly in optimal positions which may not be legal and cells may overlap.
+Detailed Placement: It alters the position of cells post global placement so as to legalise them.
+Legalisation of cells is important from timing point of view.
+Optimization is stage where we estimate the lenght and capictance, based on that we add buffers.
+Ideally, Optimization is done for better timing.

+Need for libraries and characterization